Highline offers both a Medical Assistant associate’s degree and certificate.

 The CAAHEP accredited Certificate program and the MA AAS graduates are eligible to sit for the Certified Medical Assistant (CMA) certification exam, or three other national exams that meet the requirements of the Washington State Department of health to become a Medical Assistant-Certified.

 Agencies may require students to complete a criminal background check prior to being offered an internship or employment.
-Learn more about certificate graduation rates and the median debt of students who have completed a certificate program

 The Medical Assistant program is accredited.
 See the accreditation statement in the college catalog.

 - See Medical Assistant certificate and AAS requirements and learning outcomes.

 - Student Handbook

 - Class schedule

 - Ambulatory Clinic Practices

 According to the U.S. Department of Labor, Bureau of Labor Statistics, demand for Medical Assistants will grow 29%, much faster than average, from 2012-2022.

 Already working as a medical assistant?
 Do you need clock hours (MA Education) to meet the Department of Health standards to get the MA-Certified credential?
 Check out our MAR to MAC Pathways program, which uses your work experience for you to gain credits/clock hours.